HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 virtual bling saliva
 dripping on your headset
-grasp the handles
+jolting, grasp the handles

-escape marked by exit
-how come it's just painted - what the fuck, wait hold on hands now dirty it's painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come, analogues start burning true symbiotic relation
+escape clearly marked as an exit how come it's just painted what the fuck, wait hold on hands now dirty it's painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come, analogues will start burning true symbiotic relation